AyoubMaimmadi/Crepeto-UI-Concept/client/README.md

 ### You can view this website using the link https://crepeto.netlify.app/

-### You can view this website' API using the link https://crepeto-api.herokuapp.com/
+### You can view this website using the link https://crepeto-ui-concept.netlify.app

 ## Or Using Phone